 Not only is there a word for things falling apart, that feeling of the bottom dropping out and wondering "what's real, what's true here?".
 There are words, "official" theological and philosophical words, for how I'm understanding God.

 These ideas are not new and the resources I've been devouring these days have been around for a while, I just wasn't accessing them.
 I was cognitively, spiritually, emotionally, and physically engaged with figuring out my anxiety, getting settled in Montreal, raising teenagers, turning forty and reaching the twenty year mark in my marriage.

 There's only so much you can process at one time.
 Which is a good place to end this post.

-Next post in this series: Evangelism and the Gospel
+Next post in this series: Evangelism, Freedom and the Gospel

 Renee Tougas participates in affiliate marketing, including the Amazon Services LLC Associates Program.
 Whenever you buy something on Amazon from a link you clicked here, I get a (very) small percentage of that sale.
 See disclosure for further explanation.

 You can subscribe to comments on this article using this form.